-If your bicycle tires are losing air then you can try pumping them again, but inflate them properly this time.
-You can try dropping the pressure and pushing it back into shape, just to see what kind of effect it would have.
-If this is not solving your problems then maybe your inner tube has caught water or debris which is making the whole process very difficult.
+If your bicycle tires are losing air then you can try pumping them again, but inflate them properly.
+You can try dropping the pressure and pushing it back into shape.
+Just to see what kind of effect it would have.
+If this is not solving your problems then maybe your inner tube has caught water or debris which is making the whole process difficult.

-If there is no progression then you will have to replace the damaged tire, sometimes you have to go for the hard approach.
+If there is no progression then you will have to replace the damaged tire.

-Prior to going out for a ride, you can warm up the tire to 40 degrees (Celsius) or 180 degrees (Fahrenheit).
+Before going out for a ride, you can warm up the tire to 40 degrees (Celsius) or 180 degrees (Fahrenheit).
 This will automatically reduce the pressure that builds itself due to the wind.
-Now that your tires are warmed up, you will need to have them ready with 20 PSI, this is where you have to gradually raise the air back without opening the valve.
+Once your tires are warmed up, you will need to have them ready with 20 PSI.
+This is where you have to gradually raise the air back without opening the valve.

 Here are some additional tips that you should keep in mind.